MyPriority HSA Bronze 7050 - Beaumont Health Network

 Your annual maximum cost.
 The most you'll pay for health care services including copays and prescription drugs in one year.

 24/7 access to a doctor with a Spectrum Health On-Demand Video Visit.

 Preventive care includes specific health care services that help you avoid potential health problems or find them early when they are most treatable, before you feel sick or have symptoms.
 Examples of preventive care include flu shots, physical exams, lab tests and some prescriptions.
 See our Preventive Health Care Guidelines for a list of covered preventive services.

 Retail health clinic, after deductible

 Emergency room, after deductible

-An illness, injury, symptom or condition that needs immediate care to avoid the worsening of the condition.
+When you seek treatment for an illness, injury, symptom or condition that needs immediate care.

 Diagnostic tests, X-rays, lab services and radiology services